 What’s Your Project Management Style?

 Everyone has a different approach to any job, and project management is no exception.
 There are a variety of ways to get things done, and all of them are correct provided you’re consistent.
 If you’re looking to strengthen your skills and boost your consistency, it helps to determine exactly what kind of project manager you are.
-You’ll be able to perfect your approach and better explain your personal style in future interviews.
+There are several project management styles to getting things done.
+Once you identify your personal style, you’ll be able to perfect your approach and better explain your methods in future interviews.

 Authoritative managers sit in the most comfortable chair, but are happy to listen to their teams.
 These managers possess the most knowledge, and will gladly inform their teams about the complexities of a project.
 They naturally command respect, and team members are glad to give it to them.